conjam/conjam.github.io/_posts/news/Final.md

 ---

-<h3>TOOLS USED:</h3>
+<h4>TOOLS USED:</h4>
 MFCC:
         	Mel Frequency Cepstrum Coefficients (MFCCs) are a common way of representing spoken word signals such in DSP.
 The inspiration for this feature vector is taken from how the human ear processes sound.
-The MFCC vector of a signal segment is generated as follows:
+The MFCC vector of a signal segment is generated as follows:<br>
-1. Take the Fourier Transform of a windowed signal.
+1. Take the Fourier Transform of a windowed signal.  <br>
-2. Calculate the power spectrum of the Fourier Transform.
+2. Calculate the power spectrum of the Fourier Transform.<br>
 3. Apply a filter that takes the power spectrum and defines it with twenty six bins.
 Each bin describes the power of a certain range of frequencies, and there can be overlap between bins.
 This process is described as passing the power spectrum through a mel filter.
 These bins apply a filter that separates the spectrum into 26 bins, 13 in the negative frequency section of the Fourier Transform and 13 in the positive section.
 Because the signal we transformed is real-value, the negative frequency components of the Fourier Transform are equal to the complex conjugate of the corresponding positive frequency components, so we can actually define only 13 bins.
 These bins are spaced exponentially, with higher frequency bins covering a larger range of frequencies.
-This mimics the way that the human ear processes sound.
+This mimics the way that the human ear processes sound. <br>
 4. Take the log of each of these binned values.
-This approximates the way that the human ear processes loudness, which is on a logarithmic scale, like the decibel.
+This approximates the way that the human ear processes loudness, which is on a logarithmic scale, like the decibel.<br>
 5. Take the Discrete Cosine Transform of the 26 power banks.
 This is required to make certain that the signal is real valued.